GDL Provisions for Supervised Driving

 Other countries require even more hours of supervised practice during the learner permit phase.
 Based on some research conducted in Australia, one state there requires 120 hours.
 Another way to look at it: Research shows that it takes approximately 2,000 hours of practice to be considered proficient in a given talent or skill and 10,000 hours to reach the expert level.

 Driving is a complex skill that takes years to master.
-Requiring at least 65 hours of supervised driving practice while learning is an important step in helping to develop safe, smart drivers.
+Requiring many hours of supervised driving practice while learning is an important step in helping to develop safe, smart drivers.